gillesvdp/Ofsted-Reports/README.md

 Below this, a _'Previous Searches'_ table displays previous searches and the search radius that was used for that research.
 If the search was based on a postcode, the postcode is displayed on the left of the cell.
 If a GPS coordinate was used for the search, a geocoded string description of the place is displayed.

+Previous searches can be deleted by swiping from right to left on the selected cell.

 Tapping on a previous search cell will load the results of that search and a segue to the MapViewController is executed.

 **2. MapViewController (embedded in a NavigationController)**